PST on architectural services

 Disbursements

-Generally, a disbursement is a request for the reimbursement of an out-of-pocket expense incurred by a provider of architectural services, on behalf of a particular client, as a result of a billing by a third party.
+Generally, disbursements are requests for the reimbursement of an out-of-pocket expense incurred by a provider of architectural services, on behalf of a particular client, often as a result of a billing by a third party.
 For example, travel costs related to a project.
 An architectural firm may also charge clients a flat-rate disbursement recovery charge as a percentage of their fees.

 Exemptions